Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

+where $\delta_i$ is the TD-residual for transition, $\|\nabla_a Q(s_i, a_i| \theta^Q)\|^2$ is the loss applied to the actor, and $\epsilon$ is a small positive constant to ensure all transitions are sampled with some probability.
 Another work also adopted the \textit{DDPG} framework to learn from demonstrations \cite{nair2018overcoming}.
-Their approach differs from \textit{DDPGfD} in that its objective function is augmented with a \emph{Behavior Cloning Loss} to encourage imitating on provided demonstrations:
+Their approach differs from \textit{DDPGfD} in that its objective function is augmented with a \emph{Behavior Cloning Loss} to encourage imitating on provided demonstrations: $\cL_{BC} = \sum_{i=1}^{|D_E|}||\pi(s_i | \theta_\pi) - a_i||^2$.

-To further address the issue of \textit{suboptimal demonstrations}, in \cite{nair2018overcoming} the form of \emph{Behavior Cloning Loss} is altered based on the critic output, so that only demonstration actions with higher $Q$ values will lead to the loss penalty:
+To further address the issue of \textit{suboptimal} demonstrations, in \cite{nair2018overcoming} the form of \emph{Behavior Cloning Loss} is altered based on the critic output, so that only demonstration actions with higher $Q$ values will lead to the loss penalty: \begin{small}